Our Seed Mixes

 “Wildflower seeds” are routinely mis-sold in the UK.
 It’s likely that the majority of “wildflower seeds” you’ll find online or at seed merchants are actually imported or agricultural cultivars, with limited value for wildlife (they look odd too, and live less long).
 Worse, many “wildflower” seed mixes sold at garden centres include – sometimes exclusively – flowers which are “wild” in foreign and exotic climes.
 These mixes have their place, of course, and they can be excellent for bees, for example, but we think it’s important that consumers understand what they are.

 We think using plants indigenous to the UK is important for two reasons.
 Firstly, because people are forgetting what their native flora actually looks like, and forgetting its wonderful and diverse aesthetic appeal.
 Secondly, these plants are the basic building block for a diverse and fascinating ecosystem.
-I’m always amazed how quickly animals move in to newly established meadow areas, and at the growing variety that you can attract.
+I’m always amazed how quickly animals move in to newly established wildflower meadow areas, and at the growing variety that you can attract.
 This is one of the reasons we include grasses in all of our mixes; British meadow grasses not only look lovely but provide the habitat many animals need.
 There's increasing evidence that our pollinators prefer native flowers to ornamentals too.

 It’s important to try to use not just UK sourced seed, but if possible local seed mixes.
 These are likely to be more successful, more distinctive and diverse, and look more appropriate to the local landscape.
 They will be more helpful to local fauna, and also help preserve local genetic variations.
-It will come as no surprise to hear that the folk who produce these mixes aren’t large seed merchants or agricultural companies; British Wildflower Seed uses small, dedicated and knowledgeable suppliers who deserve our encouragement and support.
+It will come as no surprise to hear that the folk who produce these mixes aren’t large seed merchants or agricultural companies; British Wildflower Seeds uses small, dedicated and knowledgeable suppliers who deserve our encouragement and support.